-Most hair fall or hair loss complaints are often caused by internal disorders and malfunctions.
-When one is experiencing a hair fall/loss problem, the first most important step to take is to find out WHY, i.e. the specific cause of the problem.
+Over the many years in clinical practice here at the Spencer Clinic, we have come to understand that the majority of hair fall or hair loss complaints are known to be linked to genetics, autoimmune conditions and disruption to our systemic health.
+When one is experiencing a hair fall/loss problem, the first most important step to take is to find out WHY.

-Once the cause has been ascertained, the condition can usually then be treated and, therefore, improved.
+Once the cause of the hair fall/ hair loss has been ascertained, in most cases, the condition can then be treated and, therefore, improved.

 It is the specialised training and ongoing experience that allows a trichologist to recognise the symptoms, the clinical features and the cause of a complaint.
 Deep, stimulative treatment can then be offered together with the necessary back up which may include blood tests, dietary information, and products for home help etc.